 There are 2 points of access to the outdoor playground.
 One is near where you enter the grounds at the ticket office.
 The other is if you’ve just come from the house area and head right.
 This was a lovely way to enter because of the river running under the bridge.

-Here’s a few more photos from the adventure playground
+Here are a few more photos from the adventure playground.

-The photo bottom right shows the relatively new café in the play area.
+The photo above shows the relatively new café in the play area.
 Aptly named ‘Muddy hands cafe’.
-There are some much needed toilets here too.
+There are some much-needed toilets here too.
 You can get hot and cold drinks, they also have food such as ice creams.

 Reason 5 – Things to discover.
 There’s a discovery centre for children.
 It was packed when we were there so we only managed a sneaky look through the windows.
-There’s crafts, dressing up and trails.
+There are crafts, dressing up and trails.
 It is open at weekends and during school holidays.